 Look, I know what you're thinking.
-Not long ago, if you had uttered the phrase "pickled egg" around me, I would've immediately thought of some smelly, dank dive bar in Chicago with a dusty-lidded gallon jar of yuck intended to "cure" hangovers.
-Then I discovered the beauty of Cafe Roze's Turmeric Eggs, which changed my outlook completely.
+Not long ago, if you said "pickled egg" around me, I would've thought of some dank dive bar in Chicago with a dusty-lidded gallon jar of questionable-looking orbs floating in murky liquid intended to "cure" hangovers. 🤢 Then Cafe Roze introduced me to turmeric pickled eggs, and a whole new world of flavor opened before me.

 Jump to: